robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 By default the `report file`_ has a green background when all the
+tests pass, yellow background when all the test have been skipped and
-`critical tests`_ pass and a red background otherwise.
+a red background if there are any test failrues.
 These colors
 can be customized by using the :option:`--reportbackground` command line
 option, which takes two or three colors separated with a colon as an
 argument::